 - Specify a 2D plane flow.
 If you are fully confident that the flow is a 2D plane flow, you can redefine the computational domain from the default 3D analysis to a 2D plane flow analysis that results in decreases in memory and CPU time requirements.
 To activate a 2D planar analysis, select 2D plane flow on the Boundary Condition tab.

 - 2 In the Y min box type 0.

 - 3 In the Z min box type 0.

+- 4 In the At Y min and At Z min lists select Symmetry.

-- 4 Click the Boundary Condition tab.
+- 5 Click OK.